qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/String.rst

 **Map variant**

 Returns a string with the supplied map keys replaced by paired values.
+Longer map keys are evaluated first.

 .. list-table::
    :widths: 15 85